 The Ethereum network supports ethereum, a cryptocurrency that hopes to fully decentralize transactions.

-An exchange is any service that allows someone to trade one cryptoasset for another.
+An exchange is any service that allows someone to trade one digital asset for another.

-The rate that a cryptoasset is exchange for another, or in some cases, fiat.
+The rate that a digital asset is exchanged for another, or in some cases, fiat.

 Fiat currencies are centralized currencies, such as the U.S. Dollar or the Euro.

-A fork is when a cryptoasset splits into two different cryptocurrencies.
+A fork is when a digital asset splits into two different cryptocurrencies.
 Examples include:

 - BTC and BCH

 Crypto traders sometimes use the term “gainz” or “gains”.
 This refers to how much their investment has earned them since they originally invested.

 Gas is what is used to send ethereum and ERC-20 tokens across the network.
 A small amount of ethereum is necessary for a transaction to process, and this is referred to as “gas”.
 If a transaction does not have enough gas, it may not confirm.

 A genesis block is the very first block on the blockchain.